gogicha007/React2025Q1/README.md

 - npm run coverage // to test coverage
 - npm run dev

 P.S.
 The details data is loading too fast for the loading indicator to be displayed.
-You can check its presence in the code (results.tsx), and there is also a special test for this loader indicator to confirm its presence.
+You can check its presence in the code (results.tsx, lines:78-88), and there is also a special test for this loader indicator to confirm its presence.